University of Santo Tomas Baybayin Documents: Baybayin

-Baybayin historically refers to a Brahmic syllabic script used for the Tagalog language and was used in the Philippines before and early into the Spanish conquest.
+Baybayin historically refers to a Brahmic syllabic script used in the Philippines for the Tagalog language before and early into the Spanish conquest.
 It uses three characters for standalone vowels and fourteen for consonants.
-As an alpha syllabic script, its character can either stand as a single consonant or vowel, or an entire syllable.
-Related syllabic scripts are still being used by the Palaw'an and Tagbanua peoples in the Palawan island as well as the Hanunuo and Buhid Mangyan peoples in the Mindoro island.
+Baybayin is an abugida, and each character can represent either a single consonant or vowel, or an entire syllable.
+Related syllabic scripts are still being used by the Palaw'an and Tagbanua peoples on Palawan Island as well as the Hanunuo and Buhid Mangyan peoples on Mindoro Island.

 Description

 The UST Baybayin documents cover two legal real estate transactions in 1613 (labelled as Document A dated February 15, 1613) and 1625 (labelled as Document B dated December 4, 1625) which are the "longest and most complete documents completely handwritten in baybayin".
 The two documents are part of a book compilation of baybayin documents dubbed as the "biggest collection of extant ancient baybayin scripts in the world".
 They are also the oldest known deeds of sale for land in the Philippines during the Spanish colonization.